ad4rsh2701/RiRi/.notes/optimisation_choices/string_view over string.md

 ```cpp
 g_dataStore->setValue(args[i], args[i + 1]);
 ```
 No conversion means no extra allocations hence no copy created which equals faster execution.

-And, also, the benchmark that made me realize that blindly using `std::string_view` is just as bad:
+And, also, the benchmark results that made me realize that blindly using `std::string_view` is just as bad (*I initially benchmarked `setCommand` function instead of `parseCommand` and I was definitely surprised*):

 ```
 <!-- With -O3 -->